 Sleep trainers’ goals are to get your baby sleeping through the night.
-In reality, they are training your baby to stop crying for you, not necessarily to get more sleep.
+They are training your baby to stop crying for you, not necessarily to get more sleep.
 Sleep training is stressful and goes against most parents’ instincts.

-Sleep education recognizes that wakening in the night is both normal and healthy.
+My sleep support recognizes that wakening in the night is both normal and healthy.
 Even with this understanding, there are ways to ensure better sleep for the whole family.
-A sleep educator will help you find areas to change that work for your family, resulting in more rest.
+I will help you find areas to change that work for your family, resulting in more rest.

 But shouldn’t my baby be sleeping through the night?

 Sleeping through the night is the holy grail of parenting.
 But here is the thing, even adults don’t sleep through the night.
 Some night waking is normal for all humans.
 Sleeping for longer stretches is a developmental milestone that your baby will reach when baby is ready.
 In the mean time, you can support a healthy relationship with sleep.
 This will help everyone be more rested through these early years.

 But don’t I need to teach my baby to sleep?

 Babies are born knowing how to sleep.
 In fact, they spend a lot of the time during pregnancy sleeping.
 We don’t need to teach them to sleep.
 What babies need is a family environment that encourages them to respect their circadian rhythms for optimal health.

 How do I know if your holistic sleep support is a good fit?

 Holistic sleep support is for people who want to respect their baby’s normal and healthy sleep patterns while still managing to sleep as well.
 It is for people who want to have realistic expectations for their baby so that they know what is normal at their baby’s age.
 It is for people who do not want to use cry it out or other types of sleep training.
 People who practice attachment parenting, or other types of responsive parenting, will find this type of sleep support very helpful.

 Can you help us make changes to our current sleep set up?